walles/riff/README.md

 * Use <https://crates.io/crates/diffus> to refine hunks
 * Build refined hunks and print them
 * Highlight `^diff`, `^index`, `^+++` and `^---` lines in bold white
+* Prefix all added / removed lines with the correct ANSI color code